hipe/tmx/callback/doc/issues/004-the-states-of-knownness.md

 in some other collection of values, like a hash, "iambic" array or "box".

-the `is_known` field indicates whether the association exists in the value collection. so for a "full" collection of knownness built from an entity, the number of knownnesses will correspond to the number of formal properties, and the number of those whose `is_known` is true will correspond to the number of elements in the value collection.
+the `is_known_known` field indicates whether the association exists in the value collection. so for a "full" collection of knownness built from an entity, the number of knownnesses will correspond to the number of formal properties, and the number of those whose `is_known_known` is true will correspond to the number of elements in the value collection.

 now, of those that are `nil`, someone has to decide what `nil` means.